 - Vomiting while "sleeping" or passed out, and not waking up after vomiting

-If a person has any of these symptoms, “sleeping it off” may not help and could put them at increased risk.
+If a person has any of these symptoms, “sleeping it off” may not help and could put them at increased risk of serious injury or death.
 Taking action is critical and there are some steps you can take to get the person help.

-Call 911 immediately and be prepared to provide the emergency personal with information regarding the person’s alcohol consumption.
+- Call 911 immediately and be prepared to provide the emergency personnel with information regarding the person’s alcohol consumption.

-If the person is vomiting, help them.
-It is critical to make sure that you are either helping the person sit up or are lying them down on their side so that they don’t choke on their own vomit.
+- If the person is vomiting, help them.
+It’s critical to make sure that you’re either helping the person sit up or are lying them down on their side so that they don’t choke on their own vomit.

 If you have additional questions or concerns about lowering your risk, there are resources available to you.
 You can make an appointment with a medical professional or primary care provider to learn more about how alcohol is impacting you.
 To learn more about where you can find medical professionals who specialize in substance use, you can visit FindTreatment.gov.